How to Win a Debt Collection Lawsuit

 If a court finds that a collector knowingly violated the FDCPA, a consumer who fell victim to the violation may be entitled to an award of up to $1,000 in damages plus attorney fees.
 If the collector’s violations were widespread, consumers who fell victim to their practices may be able to join forces in a class-action lawsuit against the creditor.

-Cohen & Mizrahi can also give consumers peace of mind by keeping collectors off their backs if the firm takes their case -- under the law, collectors are no longer able to contact consumers directly if they’ve brought an attorney into the fight.
+Consumer Attorneys can also give consumers peace of mind by keeping collectors off their backs if the firm takes their case -- under the law, collectors are no longer able to contact consumers directly if they’ve brought an attorney into the fight.